MarvinLer/pypownet/doc/source/game_settings.rst

 Here is the list of (mandatory) parameters:

 :loadflow_backend:
    backend used by the simulator to compute loadflows; can be "pypower" or "matpower"
 :loadflow_mode:

-    model of loadflow used by the backend to compute loadflow; can be "AC" (alternative current) or "dc" (direct current)
+   model of loadflow used by the backend to compute loadflow; can be "AC" (alternative current) or "DC" (direct current)
+:max_seconds_per_timestep:
-:max_seconds_per_timestep:  maximum number of seconds allowed for the agent to produce an action at each timestep, before timeout
+   *not supported yet*; maximum number of seconds allowed for the agent to produce an action at each timestep, before timeout
 :hard_overflow_coefficient:
-    percentage of thermal limit above which an overflow line is considered in hard-overflow (hard-overflow line instantly break)
+   percentage of thermal limit above which its current ampere value will make a line in hard-overflow (hard-overflowed lines break instantly)
 :n_timesteps_hard_overflow_is_broken:
-    number of timesteps a hard-overflowed line is broken: the line cannot be switched ON for this number of timesteps
+   duration in timesteps a hard-overflowed line is broken: the line needs repairs and cannot be switched ON for this number of timesteps
 :n_timesteps_consecutive_soft_overflow_breaks:
-    number of consecutive timesteps at the end of which a line is overflow (but not hard-overflow) before breaking (heat built-up)
+   number of consecutive timesteps at the end of which an overflowed (but not hard-overflowed) line is breaks (heat build-up)
 :n_timesteps_soft_overflow_is_broken:
-    number of timesteps a soft-overflowed line is broken: the line cannot be switched ON for this number of timesteps
+   duration in timesteps a soft-overflowed line is broken: the line needs repairs and cannot be switched ON for this number of timesteps
 :n_timesteps_horizon_maintenance:
-    number of maximum timesteps to loop up in the planned maintenance: maintenance expected at further timesteps are not taken into account in the previsions sent to the agents
+   number of future timesteps for which previsions of maintenance are provided in an Observation
 :max_number_prods_game_over:
-    maximum number of isolated productions tolerated before game over; a stricly higher number of isolated production provokes a game over
+   maximum (inclusive) number of isolated productions tolerated before a game over signal is raised
 :max_number_loads_game_over:
-    maximum number of isolated consumptions tolerated before game over; a stricly higher number of isolated loads provokes a game over
+   maximum (inclusive) number of isolated consumptions tolerated before a game over signal is raised
+:n_timesteps_actionned_line_reactionable:
+   cooldown in timesteps on the activations of lines: number of timesteps to wait before a controler-activated line (switched ON or OFF) can be activated again by the controler
+:n_timesteps_actionned_node_reactionable:
+   cooldown in timesteps on the activations of substations: number of timesteps to wait before a controler-activated substation (any node-splitting operation) can be activated again by the controler
+:n_timesteps_pending_line_reactionable_when_overflowed:
+   *not supported yet*
+:n_timesteps_pending_node_reactionable_when_overflowed:
+   *not supported yet*
+:max_number_actionned_substations:
+   per timestep maximum (inclusive) number of separated controler-activated substations (ie with at least one node-splitting operation): an action with strictly more activated substations than this value is replaced by a do-nothing action
+:max_number_actionned_lines:
+   per timestep maximum (inclusive) number of separated controler-activated lines (ie switched ON or OFF): an action with strictly more activated lines than this value is replaced by a do-nothing action
+:max_number_actionned_total:
+   per timestep maximum (inclusive) number of separated controler-activated lines+substations: an action with strictly more activated lines+substations than this value is replaced by a do-nothing action

 Here is the default **configuration.yaml** (produced by the template-creater script):